Makeover Documentation

 way.

-option On the Application Manifest window to allow tabs to be colored.
-Go to
+option on the Application Manifest window to allow tabs to be colored.
+Go

-the Global Properties tab, Actions button, App Settings tab, Application
+to the Global Properties tab, Actions button, App Settings tab,

-Manifest button, "SHEET controls do not use the OS Theme Color" option.
+Application Manifest button, "SHEET controls do not use the OS Theme

 For the Technically Minded